-January 3, 2007 - Richard Causey reports to the Bastrop Federal Correctional Institution to begin serving his 5 1/2 year sentence.
+January 3, 2007 - Richard Causey reports to the Bastrop Federal Correctional Institution to begin serving his five and a half year sentence.

 January 6, 2009 - The U.S. Court of Appeals affirms Skilling's conviction but sends his case back for resentencing.

 June 24, 2010 - The U.S. Supreme Court rules that Skilling was incorrectly prosecuted under a law concerning "honest-services fraud."
 The court then nullifies Skilling's conviction on that charge.

 April 6, 2011 - The Fifth U.S. Circuit Court of Appeals confirms Skilling's criminal conviction.

 May 16, 2011 - Andrew Fastow is transferred from a federal prison in Louisiana to a halfway house in Houston.
 He is later allowed to move to his home to complete his sentence.

 May 17, 2011 - Richard Causey begins serving the rest of his five and a half year sentence in home confinement.

 December 17, 2011 - Fastow's home confinement ends and he begins two years of probation.